 - WUE Postcards.
 Full Color Postcards (print four per page and trim)

 Counselors: For information about specific programs available through WUE, contact the admissions office of the school that your student wants to apply to.
-For state-specific information regarding WUE, contact your state Certifying Office or state WUE liaison representative (see page 4 of the PDF file).
+For general information, contact us at firstname.lastname@example.org or 303.541.0270.

 WICHE has developed several forms of WUE Enrollment Reports to help states and participating institutions in their enrollment planning.
 Please see our standard WUE Enrollment Report.
 Additional CIP code-based reports for state offices are available; please contact our office with your request.

 Make changes to your institution’s WUE Online Account

 - Update Your WUE Profile (Open access every summer.
 We will contact you when it’s time to do your annual update.)